sakaki-/gentoo-on-rpi-64bit/README.md

   * **x11-misc/twofing** [upstream](http://plippo.de/p/twofing)
     Provides the `twofing` daemon, which converts touchscreen gestures into mouse and keyboard events.
 Included primarily for use with the offical 7" RPi (1,2,3) touchscreen.
   * **app-accessibility/onboard** [upstream](https://launchpad.net/onboard)
     Provides a flexible onscreen keyboard.
-Again, included primarily for use with the offical 7" RPi (1,2,3) touchscreen.
+Again, included primarily for use with the official 7" RPi (1,2,3) touchscreen.
 Adapted with thanks from original ebuild, [here](https://bitbucket.org/wjn/wjn-overlay).
   * **media-tv/kodi** [upstream](https://github.com/xbmc/xbmc)
     Provides `kodi-17.4_rc1.ebuild`; adapted from the version in the main Gentoo tree (with `~arm64` keyworded, and the dependency list modified to avoid relying on MS fonts with a non-free licence (the remaining deps and the package itself being FOSS licensed)).
   * **xfce-extra/xfc4-mixer** [upstream](http://softwarebakery.com/maato/volumeicon.html)